 July 4th in Texas is practically synonymous with Willie Nelson's 4th of July Picnic.
 The event has been a part of Texas culture - on and off - for over 40 years.
 But beyond being a great party with some of country music's greatest icons, the picnic helped give birth to the outlaw country movement that changed Texas and country music forever.

-In honor of the 44th edition of the famous picnic, take a look back at Texas' biggest party and how it all came together.
+And while this year's concert celebration will be held online, it's sure to be a great time.
+In honor of the 47th edition of the famous picnic, take a look back at Texas' biggest party and how it all came together.

 The Family Reunion

 In 1972, Willie Nelson was fresh from Nashville.
 He had been spending time in his home state after his Tennessee home was destroyed in a fire.
 He had grown tired of Nashville suits overproducing his records and was eager to start over far from Music City.
 Then he heard about a gig in Dripping Springs.